Budibase/website/content/it/templates/open-source-it-knowledge-base/index.md

 description = "Our open-source IT knowledge base is the perfect solution for storing, managing, sorting, and utilizing technical information.
-Start using Budibase for free." destination = "https://budibase.app/builder?template=app/it-knowledge-base" images = [] label = "Open-Source IT Knowledge Base" layout = "single" preview = "https://res.cloudinary.com/daog6scxm/image/upload/v1646388223/cms/IT_Knowledge_Base_Gif_ou1v8m.gif" summary = "Our open-source IT knowledge base is the perfect solution for storing, managing, sorting, and utilizing technical information."
+Start using Budibase for free." destination = "https://budibase.app/builder?template=app/it-knowledge-base" images = [] label = "IT Knowledge Base" layout = "single" preview = "https://res.cloudinary.com/daog6scxm/image/upload/v1646388223/cms/IT_Knowledge_Base_Gif_ou1v8m.gif" summary = "Our open-source IT knowledge base is the perfect solution for storing, managing, sorting, and utilizing technical information."